Oil painting on oval cardboard depicting the church with bell tower in Prestinone in Val Vigezzo

 Description

-Carlo Fornara Church of Prestinone An oil painting on oval cardboard depicting a church with a bell tower in Prestinone in Val Vigezzo, signed below in printed letters C. Fornara (Carlo 1871-1968).
+Carlo Fornara Prestinone Church Oil painting on oval cardboard depicting the church with a bell tower in Prestinone in Val Vigezzo, signed below in printed letters C. Fornara (Carlo 1871-1968).

-The work measures 10 x 8 cm and is set on red velvet in a rectangular brass frame.
-It is in excellent condition, originating from a mid-20th century Milanese residence.
+The work measures 10 x 8 cm and is mounted on red velvet in a rectangular brass frame.
+It is in excellent condition and comes from a Milanese residence from the mid-20th century.

-Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It's a nod to the history, creation, and design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Empire style furniture and accessories date from the late 18th to the early 19th century.
-This period was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek decorations.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+This period is associated with Napoleon’s reign, which emphasized grandeur and drew inspiration from Roman and Greek ornamentation.

-The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as there are many counterfeits circulating in the market.
-The Luxury Products brand provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately important for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details